edHelper.com

 By Jennifer Kenny

 1 Your body's nervous system has many important jobs.
 It can also be divided into three categories.
 The central nervous system, or CNS, is made up of the brain and spinal cord.
 It is the center of your body and the center of control and coordination.
 The peripheral nervous system, or PNS, includes the nerves that reach the outer parts of your body.
 Finally, the autonomic nervous system, or ANS, includes the nerves that are near the center part of your body.
-The ANS is actually a smaller part of the PNS, which controls the automatic processes.
+The ANS is actually a smaller part of the PNS.
+The ANS controls the automatic processes.

 Paragraphs 5 to 12: